Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Introduction

 An intriguing future application of quantum computers is the simulation of nuclear reactions in real-time, providing temporal snapshots of nuclei during decays, fission, fusion and more.
 These processes involve characteristic time-scales separated by many orders of magnitude.
 Such multi-scale problems present significant challenges, even for quantum computers.
-In this work, we propose using quantum computers to image nuclear dynamics on the shortest of these time-scales;\footnote{We do not consider high-energy probes, such as beyond-TeV scale collisions, in this discussion.} a yocto-second ($10^{-24}$ seconds), corresponding to approximately $15\%$ of the time it takes for information to traverse a proton.
-The analogous development of femto-second ($10^{-15}$ seconds) imaging in the 1990s~\cite{Zewail_femto} gave chemists access to the intermediate states that molecules pass through during chemical reactions, and revealed how atoms re-arrange during the breaking and formation of chemical bonds.
-The direct probing of sub-yocto-second dynamics would provide analogous insight(s) into nuclear processes.
+In this work, we propose using quantum computers to image nuclear dynamics on the shortest of these time-scales; a yocto-second ($10^{-24}$ seconds $\equiv 1~{\rm ys}$).
+We do not consider high-energy probes, such as beyond-TeV scale collisions, in this discussion.
+This is the time scale relevant to hadronic structure with, e.g., the $\Delta$-resonance decaying to a proton with a half-life $\tau_{\Delta}\sim 5~\rm {ys}$.
+The analogous (experimental) development of femto-second ($10^{-15}$ seconds) imaging in the 1990s~\cite{Zewail_femto} gave chemists access to the intermediate states that molecules pass through during chemical reactions, and revealed how atoms re-arrange during the breaking and formation of chemical bonds.
+The probing of sub-yocto-second dynamics using quantum simulations would provide analogous insight(s) into nuclear processes.
 Snapshots of the quantum state of nuclei on these extremely short time scales are, in principle, accessible via Hamiltonian evolution on a quantum computer.